Churanta/HackethonFSD/README.md

+# Program or dynamic travelling website using FLASK
-This projest is made using HTML, Css , Java Script
+- This projest is made using HTML, Css , Java Script
-We used Xampp server using Flutter
+- We used Xampp server using Flutter
-Tools used Flutter & Ginger tool
+- Tools used Flutter & Ginger tool
-Run it using VS Code or any compiler
+- Run it using VS Code or any compiler